Kometa-Team/Kometa/docs/config/schedule.md

     ???+ example "Example"

-        In this example, the collection will be pinned to your home screen for the month of December and on January 1st will no longer be pinned (you must run PMM on 1st January for the removal of the pin to happen)
+        In this example, the collection will be pinned to your home screen for the month of December and on January 1st will no longer be pinned (you must run Kometa on 1st January for the removal of the pin to happen)

         ```yaml
         collections: